upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ## Verify your deployment

-You can verify your deployment by connecting to your instance with the keypair you created.
+You can verify your deployment by connecting to your instance with the key pair you created.

 ```shell
 ssh ubuntu@<> -i <path_to_key>
 ```

-Update the IP address and keypath with your instance public IP and the path to your local private key file (typically `~/.ssh/id_rsa`).
+Update the IP address and key path with your instance public IP and the path to your local private key file (typically `~/.ssh/id_rsa`).

 ## Recommended practices